bkoprucu/berk/_posts/2025-05-24-Cat-sitting-short.md

 ### Dish sponge

 Kücük chews the dish sponge!

-Keeping it in the sink prevents this.
+That's why I keep it in the sink.

 [//]: # (### Being Locked Outside)